aidenplabs/preflight-guard/docs/ci-usage.md

 1. A GitHub job summary with a compact recommendation section first
 2. The generated full Markdown report appended underneath when available
-3. A Markdown report at `OUTPUT_DIR/preflight-report.md`
+3. A Markdown report at `.preflight-ci/preflight-report.md` by default
-4. A JSON report at `OUTPUT_DIR/preflight-report.json`
+4. A JSON report at `.preflight-ci/preflight-report.json` by default

 ## Important Limit